-If the panel finds substantial evidence exists for an offense listed in Ed Code sec.
-48915(c), the panel must recommend expulsion.
-The panel may recommend that the expulsion order be suspended and will provide factual information in its findings, adduced at the hearing, supporting its recommendation to the Board to suspend the enforcement of the expulsion order.
+If the panel finds substantial evidence exists for an expellable charged offense, the panel may recommend expulsion.
+The panel may also recommend that the expulsion order be suspended and, if so, shall provide factual information in its findings, adduced at the hearing, supporting its recommendation to the Board to suspend the enforcement of the expulsion order.